 Each year, Americans spend billions of dollars fighting for a better night’s sleep.
 Persons struggling with insomnia may find themselves grabbing an over-the-counter product like NyQuil or a prescription drug like Ambien.
 However, these remedies can become addictive, result in lower quality sleep, and come with unwanted side-effects like grogginess, depression, and anxiety.
 It’s no surprise, then, that consumers are beginning to look for other options, including CBD.

 Cannabidiol, also known as CBD, is one of the chemicals produced by the cannabis plant.
 CBD is one of just many chemicals, referred to as cannabinoids, produced by the cannabis plant and recent research suggests CBD may have medicinal properties for various conditions including insomnia, anxiety, pain, cancer, and overcoming opioid addiction.

 Additionally, CBD has no psychoactive properties, meaning it does not produce a “high”.

-Due to the legalization of medical marijuana across thirty-one states, interest in CBD’s properties has increased dramatically in recent years.
+Due to the legalization of medical marijuana across thirty-one states and the 2018 Farm Bill, interest in CBD’s properties has increased dramatically in recent years.
 In 2017, approximately $140 million was spent on funding cannabinoid research projects, and the FDA approved an epilepsy medication that has CBD as the active ingredient this past year (2018) in April.